Buying a robotic pool cleaner is quite like hiring a full-time pool boy; you will get more features and benefits, but you’ll pay the best for them.

 Another thing we adore about the robotic vacuums is the high-end technology that some of them offer.
 When you can use a remote to inform your pool filter where to clean, you will be sincerely increasing the efficiency of your pool maintenance regime.

-Is Smart Scan Technology Necessary?ations, smart scan technology is only a preference and not a necessity.
+In most situations, smart scan technology is only a preference and not a necessity.
 If you have had a problem with previous pool cleaners getting stuck in certain areas of your pool, this type of scanning and learning can be useful.

 When a machine knows your pool better than you do, it can do a great job of keeping it clean.
 Typically, these machines are at the higher end of the pricing chart, so that will require to factor into your decision.

-What If My Pool Is Irregular in Shape?the pool cleaner you buy, you may have trouble with it getting stuck in certain spots.
+Depending on the pool cleaner you buy, you may have trouble with it getting stuck in certain spots.
 With irregularly shaped pools, it is necessary to look into cleaners that have a few sorts of anti-tangle mechanism or smart scanning technology.

 The anti-tangle will aid to keep the cable from restricting the unit.
 Smart scanning is a technology that lets your pool cleaner to scan and learn your pool.